 Pine Ridge is a very small town located in the state of South Dakota.
 With a population of 3,138 people and just one neighborhood, Pine Ridge is the 40th largest community in South Dakota.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pine Ridge is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Pine Ridge isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Pine Ridge are a mix of both white- and blue-collar jobs.
 Overall, Pine Ridge is a town of professionals, service providers, and construction workers and builders.
 There are especially a lot of people living in Pine Ridge who work in community and social services (17.91%), healthcare (17.08%), and office and administrative support (11.43%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.88% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 10.88% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The percentage of people in Pine Ridge with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.71% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Pine Ridge is quite a bit lower than the national average among all cities of 21.84%: just 11.71% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Pine Ridge in 2022 was $16,454, which is low income relative to South Dakota and the nation.
 This equates to an annual income of $65,816 for a family of four.
 However, Pine Ridge contains both very wealthy and poor people as well.